ArturoMaiani/Master-Thesis---Pixies/README.md

 Computer Vision techniques.
 The proposed subroutine is an heuristic method based on the combination of a Traveling Salesman Problem and a cubic interpolation task.

+An example of a succesful trajectory:

 ![episodio26](https://user-images.githubusercontent.com/100837287/194731647-3cb3b2c0-728b-41cc-87e6-7b52b15e451b.jpg)

+A simulation of a succesful trajectory using ROS:

 https://user-images.githubusercontent.com/100837287/194731634-97513d2d-0fd7-40f1-92b4-41d638fe8ab4.mp4